 Bring people together

-Because Qantas is about bring people together.
+Because Qantas is about bringing people together.
 Their best advertising shows that.

 So when Covid-19 finally runs it course, there’s an opportunity for Qantas to re-ignite that connection.
 Because part of the customer experience of travel is you get to connect with people.